-Not too long ago, I wanted to be so freaking cool.
+Not so long ago, I wanted to be cool.

-Being cool was important to me.
-It mattered.
+Being cool was important to me—it mattered.
 I had to have the perfect clothes with the right logos.
 I had to have my shiny Lexus with the tan leather interior and in-dash navigation system.
-I had to have those stainless steel appliances and hardwood floors and modern furniture and all the trappings promulgated by our heavily mediated culture.
+I had to have stainless steel appliances, hardwood floors, modern furniture, and all the trappings propagated by our media-soaked culture.

-I was trapped by the pernicious tyranny of cool.
+I was trapped by the tyranny of cool.

 If I bought the perfect clothes, then everything would be right, right?